Estimate the real cost of tapping into your equity by using our free reverse mortgage calculator.

-If you've built equity in your home you may qualify to get a reverse mortgage.
+If you've built equity in your home and are 60 or older you may qualify to get a reverse mortgage.
 This is when a lender loans you money against your home and you don't have to make monthly repayments to repay the money you borrow.
 You only have to repay the money when you no longer live in the house, upon your passing away, if you decide to sell your home, or if you move into a retirement home.

 Using the calculator requires you to add certain information regarding the borrower, the property and the loan in question.

 - Age of borrower.
 Age comes into play because most lenders follow the same principle in this regard – older borrowers qualify for more.
 For example, while a lender might allow you to borrow 20% of your home's value when you're 60, the same lender could offer as much as 40% by the time you're 75.

 - Property value.
 Property value plays a role in how much you can borrow, because lenders normally limit their reverse mortgage loans in between 40 to 50% of property values.
 So, if your home is valued at $600,000, expect to get no more than $300,000.
 Borrowing any less is easier and some lenders have limits on the minimum amount you can borrow.

 - Estimated property growth rate.
 This is how much your lender expects your property to grow in value each year.
 Most lenders stick to an average of 3% growth per year.